carbon-design-system/carbon/docs/style.md

 ```

 We've found that, while this style is terse and compact, it can be at odds with
-how the fact that code is revisited often and that developers need to peak
+the fact that code is revisited often and that developers need to peak inside
-inside sometimes to see what is going on.
-For example, if we needed to debug a
+sometimes to see what is going on.
+For example, if we needed to debug a specific
-specific value in the function above then we would go through the following
+value in the function above then we would go through the following steps:
-steps:

 ```js
 // Step 1.
 The code as originally authored